isaacotengdev/Medallion_Archecture_On_AWS/README.md

 Amazon S3 (Simple Storage Service) is **object storage** that offers:

--   **Virtually unlimited storage** -- scale from gigabytes to exabytes
+-   **Unlimited storage** -- scale from gigabytes to petabytes of data without distruption

 -   **High durability** -- 11 nines of durability (99.999999999%)

--   **Flexible storage classes** -- Standard, Infrequent Access, Glacier
+-   **Flexible storage classes and formats** -- Standard, Infrequent Access, Glacier etc classes and can stores data in CSV ,JSON ,Parquet ,ORC etc formats.

--   **Secure and compliant** -- encryption at rest (SSE-S3/SSE-KMS), IAM policies, and fine-grained access control
+-   **Secure and compliant** -- encryption at rest and transit(SSE-S3/SSE-KMS), IAM policies, and fine-grained access control

--   **Integration with analytics and AI/ML services** -- Glue, Athena, Redshift Spectrum, EMR, SageMaker
+-   **Integration with analytics and AI/ML services** -- Intergrates seamlessly with AWS services like Glue, Athena, Redshift Spectrum, EMR, SageMaker, Kinesis and MSK

 **Why S3 is perfect for a data lake:**

--   Stores **any format**: CSV, JSON, Parquet, Avro, ORC, images, audio, logs
+-   **Any format**: can be stored: CSV, JSON, Parquet, Avro, ORC, images, audio, logs

--   **Decouples compute and storage** -- multiple analytics engines can access the same raw data without moving it
+-   **Decouples compute and storage** -- separates computation from storage so that different analytics engines can access the same raw data without having to move it.

--   **Supports schema-on-read** -- you define the schema when querying, not when writing
+-   **Supports schema-on-read** -- The schema is defined during querying, not during writing

-**2. Introduction to the Medallion Architecture**
+**2. Overview of the Medallion Architecture**

-The **Medallion Architecture** is a **layered approach** to structuring your data lake.
-It organizes data into multiple **refined layers** to improve **data quality, governance, and performance**.
+A **layered approach** to organising your data lake is the **Medallion Architecture**.
+To enhance **data quality, governance, and performance** , it arranges data into several **refined layers**.

 The layers are:

 **2.1 Bronze Layer -- Raw Data**

--   **Purpose:** Ingest all raw data exactly as received from sources
+-   **Purpose:** Ingest all raw data exactly as it was obtained from sources.

 -   **Data Characteristics:**